harmony-one/h/progress/rikako-hatoya.md

+2025-02-23 Mon: Debugged bridge for AERO by fixing deployment of ERC20Proxy contract with help from Yuriy.
+Research on Sonic and Phantom.

+---

 2025-02-22 Sun: Continued Silo.
 Started looking into Sonic and Phantom.

 2025-02-21 Sat: Started exploring Silo Labs.
 Played around with Silo Finance V2.